-Trump’s addiction to playing Colossus and putting more plates in the air to distract attention from the ones that have or about to crash to the ground has produced yet another not-too-bright idea: that of declaring a housing emergency so as to improve housing affordability.
+Trump’s addiction to playing Colossus and putting more plates in the air to distract attention from the ones that have crashed to the ground or are about to has produced yet another not-too-bright idea: that of declaring a housing emergency so as to improve housing affordability.
 As we’ll see, making any real headway would take time and require pulling quite a few policy levers.
-It would also require helping the poors, something that this Administration demonstrates it is opposed via numerous policy actions, from SNAP benefits to Medicaid work requirements to Medicare cuts to running the homeless out of Washington, DC.
+It would also require helping the poors, something that this Administration demonstrates it is opposed via numerous policy actions, from reducing SNAP benefits to Medicaid work requirements to Medicare cuts to running the homeless out of Washington, DC.

 We aren’t alone in our skepticism.
 The constituency that ought to be all on board, relators, is as well.